Krasjet/pdf.tocgen/README.md

 $ pip install -U --user pdf.tocgen
 ```
 to install it for the current user.
 I would recommend the latter approach to
-avoid messing up the package managers on your system.
+avoid messing up the package manager on your system.

 Workflow
 --------